Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-~The $R_q=2$ susceptibility contour in the Fig.3(b) of the Ref.~\cite{schafwag12} (after extracting the data) for the QMVT model is extended around its CEP at ($\mu_{\cep},T_{\cep}$)=(286,32) MeV,~to about 31.3 MeV above and 16 MeV below the $T_{\cep}$ on the $T$ axis while the spread of the contour on the $\mu$ axis is 32.8 MeV to the lower left and 10.1 MeV to the higher right side of the $\mu_{\cep}$.~In contrast to the above,~the CEP in our RQM model work is positioned higher up and noticeably left at the ($\mu_{\cep},T_{\cep}$)=(243.12,37.03) MeV around which the $R_{q}=2$ contour (in the Fig.~\ref{fig5b} for the $m_{\sigma}=400$ MeV)~is extended on the $T$ axis to 28.7 MeV above and 8 MeV below the $T_{\cep}$ while its $\mu$ axis spread is 34.6 MeV on the lower left and 9.7 MeV on the higher right side of the $\mu_{\cep}$.~The total size of 36.7 MeV of the RQM model contour on the $T$ axis,~is smaller than the total $T$ axis size of 47.3 MeV for the QMVT model contour whereas the RQM model contour total $\mu$ axis size of 44.3 MeV,~is larger than the total size of 42.9 MeV on the $\mu$ axis for the QMVT model.~Note that,~on the lower side of its $T_{\cep}$ on the $T$ axis in the Fig.3(b) of Ref.~\cite{schafwag12},~the QMVT model $R_q=2$ contour is 8 MeV larger in size than the size of the RQM model $R_q=2$ contour on the lower side of its $T_{\cep}$ on the $T$ axis in the Fig.~\ref{fig5b} while on the upper side of its $T_{\cep}$,~the QMVT model $R_q=2$ contour is only 2.6 MeV larger than the size of the RQM model $R_q=2$ contour that lies above its $T_{\cep}$ in the Fig.~\ref{fig5b}.~The shape of the QMVT model contour has a neck like narrow bending structure below its $T_{\cep}$ because the curvature of the first order transition line below the CEP ($\mu_{\cep},T_{\cep}$)=(286,32) MeV is large,~in the Fig.3(b) of Ref.~\cite{schafwag12},~as the 32 MeV of temperature has to decreases to $T\simeq0$ in the span of the chemical potential difference $(\mu_{0}-\mu_{\cep})=300.13-286=14.13$ MeV when the first order transition line hits the highest $\mu_{0}=300.13$ MeV when $T\simeq0$ on the chemical potential axis.~In contrast to the above the RQM model contour looks smooth and more symmetrical where narrow bending is absent below its $T_{\cep}$ because the curvature of the first order transition line below the CEP ($\mu_{\cep},T_{\cep}$)=(243.12,37.03) MeV is noticeably smaller,~in the Fig.~\ref{fig2a},~as the 37 MeV of temperature has to decreases to $T\simeq0$ in a significantly larger span of the chemical potential difference $(\mu_{0}-\mu_{\cep})=302-243\simeq59$ MeV when the first order transition line hits the highest $\mu_{0}=302$ MeV when $T\simeq0$ on the chemical potential axis.
+~The $R_q=2$ susceptibility contour in the Fig.3(b) of the Ref.~\cite{schafwag12} (after extracting the data) for the QMVT model is extended around its CEP at ($\mu_{\cep},T_{\cep}$)=(286,32) MeV,~to about 31.4 MeV above and 16 MeV below the $T_{\cep}$ on the $T$ axis while the spread of the contour on the $\mu$ axis is 32.8 MeV to the lower left and 10.1 MeV to the higher right side of the $\mu_{\cep}$.~In contrast to the above,~the CEP in our RQM model work is positioned higher up and noticeably left at the ($\mu_{\cep},T_{\cep}$)=(243.12,37.03) MeV around which the $R_{q}=2$ contour (in the Fig.~\ref{fig5b} for the $m_{\sigma}=400$ MeV)~is extended on the $T$ axis to 23.0 MeV above and 6.9 MeV below the $T_{\cep}$ while its $\mu$ axis spread is 29.1 MeV on the lower left and 8.4 MeV on the higher right side of the $\mu_{\cep}$.~The total size of 29.9 MeV of the RQM model contour on the $T$ axis,~is smaller than the total $T$ axis size of 47.4 MeV for the QMVT model contour whereas the RQM model contour total $\mu$ axis size of 37.5 MeV,~is also smaller than the total size of 42.9 MeV on the $\mu$ axis for the QMVT model.
+Note that, below the CEP along the \(T\)-axis, the \(R_q = 2\) contour of the QMVT model in Fig. 3(b) of Ref.~\cite{schafwag12} is 9.1 MeV larger than that of the RQM model in Fig.~\ref{fig5b}.
+Conversely, above the CEP, the QMVT model contour is only 8.4 MeV larger than the corresponding RQM model contour.
+Below the CEP, the QMVT contour exhibits a narrow, neck-like bending structure.
+This feature in the work \cite{schafwag12} originates from the large curvature of the first-order transition line below the critical end point \((\mu_{\text{\cep}}, T_{\text{\cep}}) = (286, 32)\) MeV; here, the temperature must drop from 32 MeV to \(T \simeq 0\) within a narrow chemical potential span of \((\mu_0 - \mu_{\text{CEP}}) = 300.13 - 286 = 14.13\) MeV before intersecting the axis at \(\mu_0 = 300.13\) MeV.~In contrast, the RQM model $R_{q}=2$ contour in Fig.~\ref{fig2a} (and also in Fig.~\ref{fig5b}) appears smooth and more symmetric, lacking any narrow bending below its CEP.
+This difference arises because the curvature of the first-order transition line below \((\mu_{\text{\cep}}, T_{\text{\cep}}) = (243.12, 37.03)\) MeV is noticeably smaller, as the temperature drops from approximately 37 MeV to \(T \simeq 0\) over a significantly larger chemical potential span of \((\mu_0 - \mu_{\text{CEP}}) = 302 - 243 \simeq 59\) MeV before reaching \(\mu_0 = 302\) MeV.